Peptic Ulcer (cont.)

 - Find a local Gastroenterologist in your town

 For many years, excess acid was believed to be the major cause of ulcer disease.
 Accordingly, the emphasis of treatment was on neutralizing and inhibiting the secretion of stomach acid.
-While acid is still considered necessary for the formation of ulcers, the two most important initiating causes of ulcers are infection of the stomach by a bacterium called "Helicobacter pyloricus" (H. pylori) and chronic use of anti-inflammatory medications, commonly referred to as NSAIDs (nonsteroidal anti-inflammatory drugs), including aspirin.
-Cigarette smoking also is an important cause of ulcer formation as well as failure of ulcer treatment.
+While acid is still considered necessary for the formation of ulcers and its suppression is still the primary treatment, the two most important initiating causes of ulcers are infection of the stomach by a bacterium called "Helicobacter pyloricus" (H. pylori) and chronic use of nonsteroidal anti-inflammatory medications or NSAIDs, including aspirin.
+Cigarette smoking also is an important cause of ulcers as well as failure of ulcer treatment.

 NSAIDs are medications used for the treatment of arthritis and other painful inflammatory conditions in the body.
-Aspirin, ibuprofen (Motrin), naproxen (Naprosyn), and etodolac (Lodine) are a few of the examples of this class of medications.
+Aspirin, ibuprofen (Motrin), naproxen (Naprosyn), and etodolac (Lodine) are a few examples of this class of medications.
 Prostaglandins are substances which are important in helping the linings of the esophagus, stomach, and duodenum to resist damage by the acidic digestive juices of the stomach.
-NSAIDs cause ulcers by interfering with prostaglandins in the stomach.
+NSAIDs cause ulcers by interfering with the production of prostaglandins in the stomach.

 Contrary to popular belief, alcohol, coffee, colas, spicy foods, and caffeine have no proven role in ulcer formation.
 Similarly, there is no conclusive evidence to suggest that life stresses or personality types contribute to ulcer disease.